1. Home

 (a) The marking of boundaries, the setting of monuments, or the restoration or rehabilitation of any monument marking a corner or line that controls real property.

-(b) The determination of the location on the ground, of any appurtenance which may potentially affect the rights and/or the enjoyment of real property.
+(b) The determination of the location on the ground of any appurtenance that may potentially affect the rights and/or enjoyment of real property.

 (c) Determining the position of any monument, reference point, or any other mark when such monument or mark controls the location of boundaries or rights of ownership in real property.